annlew/BCsupport/doc/swestore/access_swestore.rst

 Access methods
 ++++++++++++++++++++

 The Swestore `documentation <https://docs.swestore.se/>`_ describes several protocols for acessing data on Swestore.
-Here is a guide how to work with data on Swestore using rclone from Tetarlith.
-Rclone is available in log in nodes as well as on compute nodes on tetralith.
-The full rclone documentation can be found `here https://rclone.org/>`_.
+Here is a guide how to work with data on Swestore using rclone from Tetralith.
+Rclone is available on log in nodes as well as on compute nodes on Tetralith.
+The full rclone documentation can be found `here <https://rclone.org/>`_.

 Browsing data on Swestore